toolbear/foreman-env/README.md

       env
     end

-The file should contain key/value pairs, separated by =, with one key/value pair per line.
+The file should contain key/value pairs, separated by `=` or `: `, with one key/value pair per line.

     FOO=bar
     BAZ=qux

+    WALDO: where

 See [Foreman](https://github.com/ddollar/foreman) for more info.